The Art of Slow Cooking: Exploring the Magic of BBQ Brisket

 Finishing on the Grill – Once tender, finish the brisket on a preheated grill.
 Baste with BBQ sauce and cook for 5 minutes per side until slightly charred and caramelized.

 Ready to serve?
-Slice against the grain for maximum tenderness and serve with cornbread, slaw, or baked beans for the perfect backyard feast.
+Slice against the grain for the BBQ brisket for maximum tenderness and serve with cornbread, slaw, or baked beans for the perfect backyard feast.

 Tips and Tricks for Perfectly Smoked BBQ Brisket